Find out more about our COVID-19 response and supports for residents and businesses.

 With a focus on accessibility, the new fenced playground will meet the needs of all children.
 It will be fully wheelchair accessible, and feature quiet and tactile play spaces for children with autism.

-We expect work on the playground to begin in spring/summer 2020, and be completed by fall 2020.
+We expect work on the playground to begin in summer/fall 2020, and be completed by winter 2020.

 News and updates